 A lot can happen in a year.
-When January 1st rolls around, we are all inclined to say, “Already?”
-If you are looking at it from a statistical point of view, massive changes happen in a year.
+When January 1st rolls around, we’re all inclined to say, “Already?”
+If you’re looking at it from a statistical point of view, massive changes happen in a year.
 For example: did you know that, on average, Americans make 500 million visits to the dentist each year?
-What dental treatments are they getting in this visits?
+What dental treatments are they getting during these visits?

 The most common dental treatments:

 According to a study by the Pew Center on the States, Americans spent $106 billion on dental care in 2010.
 Dealing with health procedures of any kind gets pretty expensive pretty quick.
-But it is not in vein!
-It’s better to go to the dentist often – and making sure your mouth is healthy – rather than waiting until it is too late, and having to add more zeroes to that check.
+But it’s not in vein!
+It’s better to go to the dentist often – and making sure your mouth is healthy – rather than waiting until it’s too late, and having to add more zeroes to that check.
 Unfortunately, not everyone visits the dentist as often as they should.

 Here are the states with the largest percent of people who visited a dentist in the past 12 months: